Historical Football Kits

 Darlington turned professional in 1908 and joined the North Eastern League, winning the championship in 1913.
 The Great War almost brought the club to extinction but they were bailed out by a works side, Darlington Forge Albion, whose chairman, JB Haw, paid off their debts and financed the completion of a new grandstand at the club’s Feethams ground.

-Having finished as North Eastern League runners-up in 1920 and champions in 1921, Darlington were offered a place in the new northern section of the Football League Third Division.
+Having finished as North Eastern League as runners-up in 1920 and champions in 1921, Darlington were offered a darlington fc crest 1951place in the new northern section of the Football League Third Division.
 In 1925 they won the championship and promotion to Division Two, only to be relegated two years later.
-They have yet to return to this level.
+This remains the only time they played at this level.

 The club remained rooted in the lowest division and in 1958 they became founder members of the new Fourth Division.
-Their first promotion darlington fc crest 1976for 40 years finally came in 1966 when they finished as runners-up and were promoted.
-The following season, however, they finished in 22nd place and went straight back down.
+Their first promotion for 40 years finally came in 1966 when they finished as runners-up.
+The darlington fc crest 1976following season, however, they finished in 22nd place and went straight back down.
 Between 1970 and 1980, “Darlo” had to apply for re-election no fewer than five times and they were lucky to retain their place in the League.
-During this period a simple monogramme was often worn on the shirts, as was fashionable at the time.
+During this period a simple cypher was often worn on the shirts, as was fashionable at the time.
 This was embroidered in red although when the club switched to Bukta late in the 1976-77 season, it appeared in black just below the collar.

 During the 1980s results on the pitch improved but Darlington were in a financial mess: at one stage supporters and local people raised £50,000 in just six weeks to stave off closure.
 Their efforts were rewarded with promotion in 1985 and this time they stayed up for two seasons.